anaskanafani/Agricultural-Disease-Detection/readme.md

 1. **Overfitting:** Implementing data augmentation and regularization techniques to prevent the model from overfitting to the training data.
 2. **Hyperparameter Tuning:** Finding the optimal parameters for learning rate, batch size, and the number of epochs to maximize model performance.

+## Impact 🌍

+The implementation of this Tomato Leaf Disease Detection model can have significant positive impacts, especially in the agricultural sector:

+1. **Early Detection:** By identifying diseases at an early stage, farmers can take timely actions to prevent the spread of diseases, thus saving crops and ensuring better yield.
+2. **Increased Productivity:** Healthy crops lead to higher productivity and better-quality produce, benefiting both farmers and consumers.
+3. **Sustainable Farming:** Early disease detection helps in reducing the usage of pesticides and other chemicals, promoting sustainable and eco-friendly farming practices.
+4. **Cost Savings:** By preventing large-scale crop damage, farmers can save on costs associated with disease management and crop loss.
+5. **Food Security:** Ensuring healthy crops contributes to food security by providing a stable and reliable food supply.

 ## Sample Images for Testing 🖼️

 ### Bacterial Spot